 - Leith hill is probably the steepest of the three hills and home to The Tower the highest point on Leith Hill as well as the highest point in the North downs.
 Hence there are tough climbs and some really rewarding descents.
 You will be surpised how steep it can get!
 NB although facilites are limited there is a neat litle kiosk for tea and cake at the top on The Tower.
 Some of the famous more carved trails here are Summer Lighting (twisty singletrack with low berms), Deliverance (very steep), The Quarry (for jumping and drops) Crooked Furrow, Regurgitator & Waggledance.
 Nirvana Cycles in Westcot is a decent shop and a common place to start.
 They have maps and also organise informal rides on the weekends including their renowned Jump class.

 - Holmbury Hill is another great hill and can be started from the village of Peaslake.
 Famous here is the village store for more tea and cake and a good friendly bike shop Pedal and Spoke run by Howard (who sold me my Butcher) where you can hire bikes, buy gear and get some good advice.
 Both places are unmissable due the constant swarm of bikers around them.
 There is a biker friendly pub just opposite the store also.
-Famous trails here are Barry Knows Best (tight flowing singletrack that is worth doing twice) which traverses down the final descent with roots galore reminiscent of a Welsh trail centre and the Yoghurt Pots full of rolling dips (bomb hole like) as you descend and the Telegraph Row which is a neat bit of fast and very tight singletrack on a less steep decline but still lets you drive speed (keep pedalling mind).
+Famous trails here are Barry Knows Best (tight flowing singletrack that is worth doing twice) which traverses down the final descent with roots galore reminiscent of a Welsh trail centre and the Yoghurt Pots (which has just had an upgrade and makeover) full of rolling dips as you descend and the Telegraph Row which is a neat bit of fast and very tight singletrack on a less steep decline but still lets you drive speed (keep pedalling mind).

 - Pitch Hill is the final of the hills and as rewarding as the others with the same abundance of singletrack and thrills.
 Famous trails are Supernova (quite technical)and the set of trails know as the T Trails (rooty and flowy and some are quite technical and others involved a fair bit of pedalling).

-- A great resource for detailed trail guides for each of the hills can be found at this website here
+- A great resource for detailed trail guides for each of the hills can be found at the Surrey Hills MTBer website here.

 Clubs and Groups